 Many students will come to The Sixth Form having never had a low grade or been forced to deal with vast amounts of workload.
-It is normal to feel disappointed with poor grades and at times to feel overwhelmed when deadlines approach, but this is also part of the progression to adult life.
-It's important that students therefore develop some "stickability" and that they don't give up at the first hurdle.
-The Sixth Form allocates each student a personal progress tutor who will book one to ones with each of them regularly.
-These sessions are designed to give students the opportunity to discuss areas of concern and to reflect upon how they can manage their time effectively.
-Some students may also wish to benefit from our well-being hub or some time with one of our learning mentors who help students to manage stress and look at strategies for managing academic study.
+It is normal to feel disappointed with lower grades initially at A Level and at times to feel overwhelmed when deadlines approach, but this is also part of the progression to adult life.
+It's important that students therefore develop some "stickability" and that they don's give up at the first hurdle.
+The Sixth wish to benefit from our well-being hub or some time with one of our learning mentors who help students to manage stress and look at strategies for managing academic study.